stfc/PSyclone/tutorial/practicals/LFRic/building_code/4_psydata/README.md

 Note that this error is only printed in the first time step, since after the first modification the modified value is not changed again.

+### NAN Verification
+This library verifies that all input- and output-parameters of a kernel are neither NAN nor an infinite number.
+If such a value is detected, a message like this will be printed:

+     PSYDATA: Variable perturbation has the invalid value NaN  at index/indices        85241

+The transformation ``NanTestTrans`` is imported from ``psyclone.psyir.transformations``.
+This example by itself will not print any message (since there is no invalid floating point number), so you have to use ``PSYDATA_VERBOSE`` and set it to 1 or 2 to see that tests are actually happening.
+Alternatively, the file ``prop_perturbation_kernel_mod.f90`` contains code that you can uncomment that will introduce a NAN into the result field.